Lailee Bakhtiar

 Lailee Inez Bakhtiar (née McNair, formerly van Dillen; born June 10, 1951), is an American poet and novelist.
-Published in 2021, Esther Entering Your Destiny is the author's new non-fiction book about the historical and Biblical figure of Esther of the Old Testament Book of Esther.
+Published in 2024 is her newest book of poetry, Severn Sky Sonnets & Poems.
+Published in 2021, Esther Entering Your Destiny is the author's newest non-fiction book about the historical and Biblical figure of Esther of the Old Testament Book of Esther.
 This analysis of Esther from the Bible describes her courage, influence, and spiritual role in ancient times.